 Grounds of Trademark Objection & How to Reply for Trademark Objection?

 Trademark registration is a process that takes you through several ups and downs.
 One such down is the trademark objection.
-Objectively speaking, out of all the trademark registration applications, there are about 60 percent of them that are going to be objected to.
+Objectively speaking, out of all the trademark registration applications, there is about 60 percent of them that are going to be objected to.
 However, why is your application objected to?
 And what you can do to deal with such objections?
 Understanding the grounds of trademark objection and how to reply to trademark objection is going to be our focus throughout the course of this blog.

 Grounds of Trademark Objection